 Best for: 5 to 12-year-olds

-Admiralty Park Playground’s Family Terracing Play area is geared to older kids.
+Admiralty Park Playground’s Family Terracing Play area is geared towards older kids.
 Two long, very high double barrel metallic tube slides command the playground with a smart enclosed cargo net to climb back to the top.
 These Double Barrel Tube Slides (approximately 23 metres long and 9 metres tall) are the longest tube slides in a public park in Singapore so you can imagine the speeds kids go whizzing down them!
+There are also many other fun slides including ones that go through the ground.
+If you are worried that the slides might bore your kids, don’t fret!
+There are countless other playground equipment for kids to play with that all kids are sure to enjoy.

-At the top of the hill of Admiralty Park Playground you’ll find a flying fox that whizzes around a circle and is a hit with the older kids.
-You can’t see this from the entrance of Admiralty Park so you’ll need to climb up the hill to find it.
+At the top of the hill of Admiralty Park Playground you’ll find a flying fox that whizzes around a circle and it is a hit with the older kids.
+You can’t see this from the entrance of Admiralty Park so you’ll need to climb up the hill to find it but it is most definitely worth the hike!

 Best for: All ages (from 3 to bigger kids as old as 12 +)